prestonconnors/exercise_routine_video_editor/README.md

 - **Automated Asset Generation:** A script (`create_progress_ring.py`) automatically generates high-quality, reusable animated timer assets.
 - **Professional Color & Finishing Pipeline:**
   - **Color Grading:** Automatically applies a specified `.cube` LUT with a color-accurate filter chain for V-Log to Rec.709 conversion.
-  - **Finishing Filters:** Apply optional, configurable denoising and sharpening for a final professional polish.
+  - **Finishing Filters:** Apply optional, configurable denoising (with CPU or OpenCL GPU backends) and sharpening for a final professional polish.
 - **Configurable Audio Processing:** Automatically convert mono microphone tracks to stereo.
 - **Flexible Overlay Positioning:** Place overlays anywhere using FFmpeg's positioning expressions in the config file.
-- **Configurable Framing:** Choose to either `crop` a center-cut from your source video (preserving aspect ratio) or `scale` it to fit, with an option for GPU-accelerated scaling.
+- **Configurable Framing:** Choose to either `crop` a center-cut from your source video (preserving aspect ratio) or `scale` it to fit.
+- **Automatic Title Casing:** Exercise names are automatically converted to Title Case for a clean, consistent look.
 - **Powerful Rendering Options:**
-  - **Test Mode:** Generate a fast, low-quality preview with the `--test` flag to check timings and placement.
+  - **Test Mode:** Generate a fast, low-quality preview with the `--test` flag.
-  - **Verbose Mode:** See the full FFmpeg command and its live output for deep debugging with the `--verbose` flag.
+  - **Verbose Mode:** See the full FFmpeg command and its live output with the `--verbose` flag.
   - **Partial Rendering:** Re-render specific segments of your routine with the `--segments` flag.
   - **Source Trimming:** Extract a routine from a long source video using `--start` and `--end` time commands.